tetsushijp/AEP-Hands-on-Labs/general/data_dictionary.md

 THIS SECTION IS NOT YET DONE -- but this gives you a picture of the data dictionary page for the marketer....

-Welcome Marketer / DBarchitect / Soon-To-Be AEPgenius...
+Welcome Marketer / DBarchitect / Soon-To-Be AEP Genius...
 -----------------------------
 You are wearing many hats at a leading Media Company, likely not too dissimalar to your day-to-day responsibilites today.
 You've been tasked to both deploy and understand how to build out the upon your AEP deployment.
 This guide/document here (meant to be reviewed before your HOL session) will give you a detailed look and analysis of the data you're currently loading into your system.